oils-for-unix/oils/doc/j8-notation.md

 Examples:

 ```
-"no j prefix needed"
+u'but accepted'  # similar to !json8 and !tsv8 prefixes
-j"but accepted"  # similar to !json8 and !tsv8 prefixes
+b'nul byte \y00, unicode \u{123456}'
-j"nul byte \y00, unicode \u{123456}"
+'this is a u string, but discouraged?'
 ```

 Compatible form: